Kot Engenharia

 • Link analysis.

-For the structural analysis of the crane, finite element models of the structure were created using specific software.
-The finite element can be seen in Figure 7 and Figure 8.
+Second, for the structural analysis of the overhead crane, finite element models of the structure were created using specialized software.
+The finite element developed for the analysis of the equipment can be seen in Figure 7 and Figure 8.

 Kot_-Model-of-finite-elements-of-rolling-bridge